lwerth/2019-October-Resources/git/master_lesson.md

 - Keep track of who made which changes and when

 ### 2. Make it possible to organize changes
-- Group related changes, even if they happen at different points in time
+- Group related changes, even if they don't happen at exactly the same time
 - Associate changes with tags or messages that make sense to you and others

 ### 3. Make it possible to publish, collaborate, and share
 - Publish code and/or data alongside your papers
-- Collaborate with others in real time
+- Collaborate with others using your own computer, set up how you like it
 - Share your work with the *entire* world so others can use it, build on it, repeat it, etc.

 ### "Make it possible" means the tool must be *simple*